Application Procedures-Business Entity Residents

 Additional Documents: The Insurance Commissioner may require such documents as will aid in determining whether the applicant meets the qualifications for a license.

-A business entity is no longer required to have an appointment to have the license issued.
+A business entity is not required to have an appointment to have the license issued.
 Upon application approval the license can be downloaded or printed by using the CDI's Print or Download Your License online service.
 However, the licensee may not transact, solicit, or negotiate the sale of insurance until an Action Notice of Appointment is completed by the sponsoring insurance company admitted to California.

 All filing fees submitted are not refundable, whether or not the application is acted upon or the examination taken.